- Instructions for Form 8082 - Introductory Material

 The process of taking the adjustments shown on the AAR and inputting them into the formula shown in the previous table requires an understanding of the concepts of grouping, subgrouping, and netting.
 There are seven steps necessary in figuring an IU.
 The first three steps focus on grouping, subgrouping, and netting.

-Place each adjustment into one of four groupings: reallocation, credit, creditable expenditure, and residual groupings.
+Place each adjustment into one of the following four groupings: reallocation, credit, creditable expenditure, or residual grouping.

 Reallocation grouping.